Effective experience rating for large insurance portfolios via surrogate modeling: A surrogate modeling approach

-That said, the target of the surrogate model is to approximate the function $G_\Pi(\cdot)$ in whole generality in an inexpensive fashion, say with a function $\hat{G}_\Pi (\cdot)$ so that the calculation of Bayesian credibility premiums for large portfolios becomes tractable.
-Indeed, once a fitted surrogate function $\hat{G}_\Pi (\cdot)$ is obtained, the experience rating process for a new policyholder is performed by direct evaluation of the surrogate function.
-Furthermore, note that the surrogate function provides an analytical expression that links the claim history of the policyholder with the resulting premium.
-Therefore, the ratemaking process becomes transparent as the function $\hat{G}_\Pi (\cdot)$ can be used for sensitivity analysis to interpret the upgrading of premiums and quantify the effect of the claim history and attributes, see for e.g \cite{henckaerts2022stakes}, \cite{lin2020fast} and \cite{SoaSurrogate} for examples in insurance.
-Unfortunately, the construction of such a surrogate function is not a trivial task in our context due to the heterogeneity of the portfolio of policyholders and the high and varying dimensionality of such a function.
-One of the contributions of this paper is to address this construction as follows.
+In our context, the target of the surrogate model is to approximate the general pricing function in Equation (\ref{eqn3}) in an inexpensive fashion.
+Once a fitted surrogate function, say $\hat{G}_\Pi (\cdot)$, is obtained, the experience rating process for a new policyholder is performed by direct evaluation of the surrogate function and the calculation of Bayesian premiums for large portfolios becomes now a tractable task.
+Moreover, the surrogate function provides an analytical expression that links the attributes and claim history of the policyholder with the resulting premium.
+Therefore, the ratemaking process becomes transparent as the function $\hat{G}_\Pi (\cdot)$ can be used for sensitivity analysis to interpret the upgrading of premiums and quantify the effect of the claim history and attributes.
+See, e.g., \cite{henckaerts2022stakes}, \cite{lin2020fast} and \cite{SoaSurrogate} for examples in insurance.

+The surrogate function approach offers a flexible and practical method for experience rating, that aligns with the same spirit that initially drove the adoption of linear credibility.
+In essence, one can think of the surrogate modeling approach as a means of extending the best linear approximation by accommodating potential non-linear relationships, and not limited to the net premium principle.
+The key distinction lies in the fact that the estimation is not carried out analytically, but rather numerically via computational methods and the data itself.
+Notably, the best linear approximation can be retrieved through a linear surrogate function with the appropriate parameterization, as we will elaborate on in Section \ref{interpolation}.

+Unfortunately, creating a surrogate function for experience rating presents a non-trivial challenge, primarily due to two main factors: the heterogeneity of the portfolio of policyholders and the varying dimensionality inherent in policyholders' claim histories.